 Fluoride is an element that is naturally found in all water sources, including fresh and sea water.
 Fluoride is also found naturally in a wide range of food items including tea, fish and rice.
+When present in drinking water at the optimum level, or used in dental treatments, fluoride can promote dental health by helping to prevent tooth damage and decay.
 It has also been shown that when added to drinking water supplies, fluoride can promote dental health by preventing tooth damage and decay.

 For further information on fluoride, refer to the following factsheets: